SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 # PHPUnit

-[PHPUnit][phpunit] provides the necessary environment to execute unit tests within PHP.
+Most tests for SMW are written for and executable by [PHPUnit][phpunit].
+PHPUnit provides the necessary environment to execute unit tests within PHP.
 Information about how to work with PHPunit can be found at [smw.org][smw] and [mediawiki.org][mw-phpunit-testing].

 In case PHUnit is not already installed, use `composer require phpunit/phpunit:~4.1` to install the package and execute the tests by simply running the `mw-phpunit-runner.php` script from the test directory or use [`phpunit`][mw-phpunit-testing] together with the PHPUnit configuration file and MediaWiki's `phpunit.php` loader.